prince89arora/react-swr-app/README.md

-# react-swr-app
+# React + SWR + TypeScript + Vite

-Demo application using swr and react.
+A demo application using React, SWR, Typescript and Vite.